-Mr O'Connor has over 20 years in professional practice with a specialisation in Intellectual Property Commercialisation.
-He is the Consultant Principal and major shareholder of Xenex Consulting and the Keys2Growth program, and has helped numerous companies expand their international trading boundaries through planning, funding, and strategy.
+Mr. O'Connor, B.Bus, MBA, FAICD (Dip), AAMI, MAIM, CPM, has more than 20 years' experience in professional practice, with a specialisation in Intellectual Property Commercialisation.
+He is the Consultant Principal and major shareholder of Xenex Consulting and the Keys2Growth program and has assisted companies expand their international trading boundaries by a disciplined process of planning, funding, and implementing key strategic business initiatives thereby adding value to all stakeholders.

-Mr O'Connor holds a Bachelor of Business in marketing and a Master of Business Administration specialising in International Business.
-He has commenced a doctoral degree in International Business, focused on the commercialisation of intellectual property.
-He has served as a Director or Executive Officer in project companies.
-He is an international author and lecturer and is a member of the United Nations Subcomittee on Innovation and Entrepreneurship within the Asia Pacific Business Forum.
+Mr. O'Connor has a Bachelor of Business degree in marketing and an MBA in International Business.
+He has commenced his doctoral degree in International Business, focused on the commercialisation of Intellectual property.
+He has completed the Company Directors Course and has served as a Director or Executive Officer in project companies, generally until immediately prior to an IPO or trade-sale.

-Mr O'Connor holds no other current directorships in listed companies and has had no former directorships in listed companies in the last three years.
+Mr. O'Connor holds no other current directorships in listed companies and has no former directorships in listed companies in the last three years.